 Following the loss of a loved one, we would want to offer you our caring support not just through the process of arranging the funeral but beyond, if you so wish.
 People who have lost someone close to them are often so busy with practical details and arrangements that it is only later when they experience a full sense of loss.
 Grieving is a normal and important part of coming to terms with this loss and may continue for some time.
 Our clergy are always willing to try to help.

 We hold an annual Memorial Service at the beginning of November at which the names of those who have died are read out.
 Families of those who have had funerals conducted by a minister from the Chase Benefice in recent years are invited to this service.
-The service this year is to be held on Sunday 5 November 2017 at 4 pm in Chadlington Church and will be followed by tea and cake for those who would like to stay.
+The service this year is to be held on Sunday 4 November 2018 at 4 pm in Enstone Church and will be followed by tea and cake for those who would like to stay.

 We know that Christmas can be an especially difficult time following the death of a loved one.
 We hold a Longest Night Service on the 21 December at 7.30 pm which is a quiet reflective service where we acknowledge our loss and seek to support and comfort each other.